wics-uw/website/content/pages/constitution.md

        is explicitly chosen and there are no conflicts of interest, the current Chair and Secretary shall conduct the interviews;

-    5. Two interviewers must be present at every interview, and each shall provide their evaluation to the rest of the committee in the form of written notes.
+    5. Two interviewers should be present at every interview, and each shall provide their evaluation to the rest of the committee in the form of written notes.
 The same two interviewers should attend every interview, if possible, to maintain consistency in evaluations;